Gratitude is like a muscle that can be exercised. It takes time to build.

 28. Ground Yourself with Meditation

-Meditation is good for a soul because it increases your awareness of your body and thoughts.
+Meditation is good for the soul because it increases your awareness of your body and thoughts.

 While we’re no experts at meditation, we like using apps like Balance that offer guided meditations.
 Even if we feel like we weren’t that good, we still feel uplifted and grounded.